A UK Startup has given millions of amputees around the world a reason to smile

 The company works towards turning disabilities into super powers for which it had previously collaborated with Disney to create themed prosthetics that children can wear with confidence.

 Open Bionics has said that though the bionic arm is lightweight, it has been designed to be extremely strong and powerful.
-There is also the option to customize the arm with a range of swappable covers and designs.
+There is also the option to customize the hand with a range of swappable covers and designs.

-For Open Bionics, getting the Hero Arm to the market involved countless prototypes and extensive clinical trials.
+For Open Bionics, getting the Hero hand to the market involved countless prototypes and extensive clinical trials.
 Despite this, the company still believes that the product can be improved upon- it has raised nearly $3 million from companies and awards in the UK and UAE.
-The next focus for Open Bionics and its co-founder Samantha Payne is to scale up the production of the Hero’s Arm to help other children in need.
+The next focus for Open Bionics and its co-founder Samantha Payne is to scale up the production of the Hero’s Hand to help other children in need.